-Still other contracts are long-term indefinitely.
-I’ve been with my longest client for three years.
+Still, other contracts are long-term indefinitely.
+I’ve been with my longest client for four years.
 At times I’ve worked with him 10 hours a week, or upwards of 40 hours a week depending on my availability to take on work with him, as well as what major projects we’re working on.

 Who is freelancing for?